mido/mido/docs/socket_ports.rst

     for message in connect('localhost', 8080):
         print(message)

 The client will now print any message that the server sends.
+Each message that the server sends will be received by all connected clients.

 Under the Hood